The Front Page (1974 film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on eight critics, indicating "generally favorable" reviews.

 Vincent Canby of The New York Times thought the story was "a natural" for Wilder and Diamond, who "have a special (and, to my mind, very appealing) appreciation for vulgar, brilliant con artists of monumental tackiness".
 He continued, "Even though the mechanics and demands of movie-making slow what should be the furious tempo, this Front Page displays a giddy bitterness that is rare in any films except those of Mr. Wilder.
 It is also, much of the time, extremely funny."
 He described Walter Matthau and Austin Pendleton as "marvelous", and added, "Mr. Lemmon is comparatively reserved as the flamboyant Hildy, never quite letting go of his familiar comic personality to become dominated by the lunacies of the farce.
 He always remains a little outside it, acting.
 Carol Burnett has an even tougher time as Molly Malloy...
 This role may well be impossible, however, since it requires the actress to play for straight melodrama while everyone around her is going for laughs...
 Mr. Wilder has great fun with the period newspaper detail... and admires his various supporting actors to such an extent that he allows them to play as broadly as they could possibly desire."
 He concluded, "The hysteria is not as consistent as one might wish, nor, indeed, as epic as in Mr. Wilder's own One, Two, Three.
 The cohesive force is, instead, the director's fondness for frauds, which, I suspect, is really an admiration for people who barrel on through life completely intimidating those who should know better."

 The British television network, Channel 4, called it the "least satisfying screen adaptation of Hecht and MacArthur's play", saying it "adds little to the mix other than a bit of choice language.
 The direction is depressingly flat and stagy, Wilder running on empty.
 While it is easy to see why he was attracted to this material... he just does not seem to have the energy here to do it justice.
 Matthau and Lemmon put in their usual faultless turns, but cannot lift a pervading air of pointlessness."

 TV Guide rated the film 2½ stars out of four, and noted, "This slick remake of the ebullient original falls short of being the film it could have been, despite the presence of master filmmaker Wilder and his engaging costars...
 Despite the obvious charismatic interaction between Lemmon and Matthau, the film is oddly stilted.
 In an overly emphatic turn, the miscast Burnett easily gives the most awful performance of her career.
 She projects only one emotion — a gratingly annoying hysteria.
 One never enjoys the film so much as when her character throws herself out of a window."

-Burnett said in This Time Together that she was so displeased with her performance, that when she was on an airplane in which the film was shown, she apologized on the plane's intercom.
+Burnett said in her 2010 memoir This Time Together that she was so displeased with her performance, that when she was on an airplane in which the film was shown, she apologized on the plane's intercom.